moni11811/viture_virtual_display/README.md

 - Set the plane orbit distance to 0.8 units.
 - Scale the plane to 120% of its original size.
 - Display the test pattern.

+## TODO

+* Access the Viture IMU directly through hidapi to go around the limitation of Viture SDK only being available for X86